jrekier/jrekier.github.io/src/posts/2020-01-24-bell-curve.md

 \leftrightarrow y(x)&=Ae^{-\frac{1}{2}\frac{x^2}{\sigma^2}}~,\label{eq:y(x)bell}
 \end{align}
 $$
 where $\log(x)$ is the natural logarithm (the inverse of the exponential function, $e^x$) and $A$ and $B\equiv \log{A}$ are constants.
-This function is the gaussian function centred at the origin and has many applications in many areas of mathematics including probability theory, statistics, information theory, quantum mechanics, etc...
+This function is the Gaussian function centred at the origin and has many applications in many areas of mathematics including probability theory, statistics, information theory, quantum mechanics, etc...
 Equation \eqref{eq:dydxbell} is a perfectly valid -- although not very common -- definition of this function and has the advantage of explicitly showing some of the function's properties.
 For example, it is invariant under the transformation that takes $x$ to $-x$, contrary to Eq. \eqref{eq:dydtexp} when $t$ goes to $-t$.

 By taking the derivative on both sides of Eq. \eqref{eq:dydtexp}, we obtain the following second order differential equation :